Vedic Culture - A Truly Liberal Tradition of Humanity

 Let us honor the truly expansive and inclusive Hindu seers and their sacred Vedas that have given the world its first body of systematic spiritual wisdom, including the original and mind blowing mystical teachings on the One Universal Reality that underlies all creation and creatures; along with the teachings of Ahimsa (nonviolence), Dharma (universal values), Advaita (non-dual truth), Atman (Self), Yoga (varied paths to spiritual freedom), Ayurveda (activating our inner healing using natural laws), Dhyanam (meditation), Kundalini (inner spiritual energy system), etc. that became the foundation for a world revolution in defining a spiritual movement without walls.

-Vedas have always been valued by people who could appreciate them for their truly universal, progressive and unitive vision:
+The Vedas have always been valued by people who could appreciate them for their truly universal, progressive and unitive vision

 "Vedas are the most rewarding and the most elevating book which can be possible in the world."